 Profiles are presented under the headings of orchestras and orchestra leaders, string players, wind and percussion players, keyboard players, and non-playing orchestra/band affiliates.
 Features 100 photographs.

 Publication Date: 1981

-Women Composers, Conductors and Musicians of the Twentieth Century by In 3 volumes.
+Women Composers, Conductors and Musicians of the Twentieth Century by

 The subjects are: Grazyna Bacewicz, Betty Beath, Anne Boyd, Sylvia Caduff, Ann Carr-Boyd, Gloria Coates, Selma Epstein, Nicola LeFanu, Priscilla McLean, Elizabeth Maconchy, Mary Mageau, Ursula Manlok, Priaulx Rainer, Shulamit Ran, Ruth Schonthal, Margaret Sutherland, Joan Tower, and Gillian Whitehead.